Book a call

 As Hutt City Council’s (HCC) Customer Experience Channels Manager, it’s Steve Beckett’s role to help the council adapt to the evolving preferences of a diverse customer base.

-We essentially started as a web team that saw the need for a more holistic view and evolved into a team that has driven to bring more focus to the wider customer experience.
+We started as a web team that saw the need for a more holistic view.
+We evolved into a team that strives to bring more focus to the wider customer experience.

 The challenge